Local sensitivity-preserving random data down-sampling for experimental design: Preview of technical preparations

-where the mild nonlinearity of $f$ allows us to approximate $\nabla f(u_j)$ by a constant for all $u_j$. $\bar{f}=\frac{1}{c}\sum_jf(u_j)$ is used to denote the ensemble average of $f$ evaluation.
+where the mild nonlinearity of $f$ allows us to approximate $\nabla f(\xi_j)$ by a constant for all $\xi_j$.
+The ensemble average of the $f$ evaluations {is denoted by $\bar{f}=\frac{1}{c}\sum_jf(\xi_j)$}.
 Under this weakly nonlinear assumption, the implementation of~\eqref{EKS:Dynamics} is gradient free, and thus achieves a desired property.

 When $\Phi$ is Lipschitz-smooth, it was shown in~\cite{ding2021ensemble} and \cite{vaes2024sharp} that the mean-field limit of~\eqref{EKS:Dynamics} when $c\to\infty$ is:

 and for this equation, it is straightforward to check that $\rho\propto e^{-\Phi}$ is an invariant measure.
 When $\Phi$ is strongly convex, it was also shown in~\cite{GarbunoInigoHOffmannLiStuart_2020_EKS} that this PDE converges exponentially fast.